C-lys/C-lys/README.md

 ## Hello there 👋

-Pardon our appearance as I try to figure out how to populate the gitbub with my projects...
+Pardon our appearance as I populate the gitbub with my projects...

 <!--
 **C-lys/C-lys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.